sohale/sohale.github.io/pages/professional-development.md

 - Workshop on Quantum Computing — Institute for Studies in Theoretical Physics and Mathematics (IPM), Aug 1–5, 2004, Tehran.
   * [link](https://math.ipm.ac.ir/conferences/2004/qc2004/)

-- Intentionality course (Philosophy of Mind), IRIP.
+- Intentionality (an advanced course in Philosophy of Mind), IRIP.

 - Philosophy of Mind: Contemporary Readings (course and seminar series based on O'Connor & Robb's 2003 [text book](https://doi.org/10.4324/9780203987698) from Routledge Contemporary Readings in Philosophy), IRIP.
    * Plus follow-up seminars on Philosophy of Mind at IRIP.